Who We Are

 Leader of the National Inuit Youth Council (Nunatsiaq News, June 2015)

-The Arctic Rose Foundation is a registered Canadian charity (CRA# 800801879RR0001).
+The Arctic Rose Foundation is a registered Canadian charity (CRA# 800801870RR0001).

-To ensure Northern Inuit and Indigenous youth and their families have access to holistic, Indigenous-led and culturally-adaptable programming that engages, nurtures and supports them in healthy and meaningful ways.
+Our Mission: To instill hope for Northern Inuit, First Nations and Métis children, youth and their families through the creation of physically, emotionally, mentally, culturally, safe places and the provision of holistic, adaptable programming that engages, nurtures and supports them in healthy and meaningful ways.

 Contact Us